awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 If you promote a MariaDB read replica that is in turn replicating to other read replicas, those read replicas remain active\.
 Consider an example where MyDBInstance1 replicates to MyDBInstance2, and MyDBInstance2 replicates to MyDBInstance3\.
 If you promote MyDBInstance2, replication from MyDBInstance1 to MyDBInstance2 no longer occurs, but MyDBInstance2 still replicates to MyDBInstance3\.

-To enable automatic backups on a read replica for Amazon RDS for MariaDB, first create the read replica, then modify the read replica to enable automatic backups\.
+To enable automatic backups on a read replica for RDS for MariaDB, first create the read replica, then modify the read replica to enable automatic backups\.

 You can run multiple concurrent read replica create or delete actions that reference the same source DB instance, as long as you stay within the limit of five read replicas for the source instance\.